 How does mechanical breakdown coverage work?

-This coverage covers the costs of breakdown unrelated to an accident — like the ones that seem to pop up as soon as your warranty runs out.
+Mechanical breakdown coverage, or car repair insurance, covers the costs of breakdown unrelated to an accident — like the ones that seem to pop up as soon as your warranty runs out.
 It’s available for new and leased vehicles with low mileage and is often renewable until your car reaches a certain age or number of miles.

 Breakdown insurance covers all parts and systems on your vehicle, not just the specific list of items covered by most manufacturer warranties.